Little Explorer’s Club

 Elementary & Middle School Learners

 Summer SciFun camps are drop-off, day long weekly camps with science oriented experiments and activities designed for elementary and/or middle school age students.
 Our Lead Educator designs curricula for facilitating these activities with the intention that the students will participate expectedly and learn concepts as well as enjoy the activities.
 Grade levels are determined by the grade the student will be entering in fall.
 During the Summer camps run from 9:00 am to 3:00 pm.
-The 2025 Summer SciFun Camp schedule will be announced this Dec/next Jan.

 $250 Non-Members | $200 Members